JohnArochaDev/password-manager/NEXTSTEPS.md

 3. weak password warning, run the password through a basic formatter that I may have to build, looks for num of characters, special characters, numbers, no repetition, things like that and tells the user the password strength

 4. maybe inpliment an API that has common passwords and runs the users by it to tell them if its been in a data breech or if its too common

+5. openAPI for a spring boot backend, this will write docs for your backend for you!!!!!